Martlesham Heath

-Martlesham Heath village is situated 6 miles (10 km) east of Ipswich, in Suffolk, England.
-This was an ancient area of heathland and latterly the site of Martlesham Heath Airfield.
+Martlesham Heath is a village in the civil parish of Martlesham, in the East Suffolk district, in the county of Suffolk, England.
+It is 6 mi east of Ipswich, This was an ancient area of heathland and latterly the site of Martlesham Heath Airfield.
 A "new village" was established there in the mid-1970s and this has developed into a modern community, based on a traditional village pattern.
-The population is still included in that of Martlesham.
+In 2021 it had a population of 2731.
 The village is also part of the wider Ipswich Built-up area.

 History

 There is evidence of settlement in this area since the Bronze Age, with a number of round barrows surviving to the present.
 The main community of Martlesham grew up to the north-east, initially on the highest ground, where Martlesham Church is still located, then, later, centring on the point where the main London-to-Yarmouth road crosses the River Finn, a tributary to the Deben.

 White's 1844 directory of Suffolk describes Martlesham as "a neat village near the confluence of a rivulet with the Deben" but mentions that the parish includes "a large, sandy, and unenclosed heath, extending about 2 miles S.W., and affording pasturage for numerous herds of sheep and cattle."

 Up until 2013, the village held an annual festival, 'Village Day' latterly known as 'Music on the Green'.
 This event attracted hundreds of people each June with attractions such as live music fairground rides and Llama Jousting.